Design an education center

-Headings need to be in appropriate proximity of copy and not be separated by images.
-(This can cause confusion as to which content the given headline applies to (especially when information is stacked one on another). )
+Headings to appear in appropriate proximity of copy and not separated by images from excerpt or article.
+(This allows us to avoid confusion with users as to what the headline applies to directly (especially when information is stacked one on another))

-Content and headline need to be purposeful and elude to what the particular article might be about in as few words as possible.
+Content & headline need to be purposeful and elude to the details of the particular article in as few words as possible.

 Floating images and article summaries

 Images need to have appropriate alt text with keywords.

 Images can reside to the left of, or above, heading and article summary.